Cognigy/Documentation/docs/en/docs/live-agent/assistants/la-ai-copilot.md

 Once the human agent receives this message, the testing behavior will vary depending on how you configured the Endpoint beforehand:

 1. The human agent will receive a dropdown menu **Assist**.
-2. In this menu, the human agent will find the results from the Flow sent via Agent Assist.
+2. In this menu, the human agent will find the results from the Flow sent via LA AI Copilot.
        <figure>
            <img class="image-center" src="{{config.site_url}}ai/handover-providers/images/la-agent-assist-agentview_f.png" width="55%" />
        </figure>